 The ground floor living or teaching space is open-plan, loosely divided by furniture to promote sociability and inclusion.
 The space will enjoy great south facing views and will have direct outside access via a deck area allowing the interior space to merge with the outdoor space.

 “When Mark showed me the conceptual images of the PassivPod, ideas of how to engineer and build it quickly came to mind.
 We can quickly test and refine these ideas due to our engineering experience and close working relationship with timber fabricators.
 We are confident that by adopting our design processes, we can provide an efficient engineered structural solution for the PassivPods.

 “We are really excited about developing this design and look forward to working with Koru Architects.”

 – Bola Ogunmefun (MEng CEng MIStructE), Lyons O’Neill

 Construction & Materials

 PassivPod components will largely be pre-fabricated off-site in factory conditions where quality can be ensured and wastage minimised.
-The curved timber frame from base to gutter-line will be a uniform profile replicated around the perimeter and will be stabilised by external sheathing and the timber roof deck and stair core.
+The curved cross-laminated timber frame (CLT) from base to gutter-line will be a uniform profile replicated around the perimeter and will be stabilised by external sheathing and the timber roof deck and stair core.
 The foundation will be a reinforced GGBS concrete raft to minimise both ground disturbance and cement use.
 The external skin will be Western Red Cedar shingles which, as it weathers, will both blend in with and enhance the natural setting.